Paul Koretz: Environmental Legislation

 In the mid-2010s, Koretz blocked efforts to build a bikeway network on Westwood Blvd in Westwood, Los Angeles.
 Koretz claimed that the bike lanes would be dangerous and would increase traffic by taking the place of parking spaces and turning lanes.
-For safety purposes, Koretz proposed moving the bike lane one block to the west to less-trafficked Gayley Avenue.
+For alleged safety purposes, Koretz proposed moving the bike lane one block to the west to less-trafficked Gayley Avenue.
+As of 2026, no bike lanes have been created on Gayley Avenue.

-Koretz blocked the provision of $50 million in State dollars for the "Uplift Melrose" project, a plan to revitalize Melrose Avenue which would reduce Melrose to one lane in either direction with no left turns.
+Koretz blocked the provision of $50 million in State dollars for the "Uplift Melrose" project, a complete streets plan to revitalize Melrose Avenue which would have reduced Melrose to one lane for automotive traffic in either direction with no left turns.
 The plan included raised crossroads; bus lanes and covered bus stops; increased tree canopy cover Melrose; and separated bike lanes.
-Koretz, however, stated concerns regarding traffic back ups in both directions.
-He also said in a letter that the plan would impact emergency responders, but was accused of NIMBYism by critics.
+Koretz, however, opposed the project, citing concerns regarding potential traffic in both directions.
+He also said in a letter that the plan would impact emergency responders, but was accused of NIMBYism by street safety advocates and critics.